JKutt/transformers_segmentation/courses/deepMag/report/document.md

 ## Discussion

-GPU's have been highly optimized for linear math operations brought on in the wake of the success of machine learning.
+GPU's have been highly optimized for linear math operations brought on in the wake of the successes in areas of machine learning.
 The same can be applied to the magnetics geophysical forward simulation.
 This allows modelling capabilities for large scale airborne type surveys that can contain 10's to 100's of millions of cells to fully discretize the acquisition.
 What would noramlly take hours to days to calculate can be done in the fraction of the time and scalable.
 This means adding more resources (e.g GPU's, distributed nodes, etc.) can reduce the time until the internal communications bandwidth limits the proceedure ([](https://doi.org/10.48550/arXiv.1103.3225)).